valentinradu/Helm/README.md

 ## Error handling

-There are no user-facing errors in Helm.
-All the possible errors originate from misconfigurations or unexpected usage (i.e. trying to follow a disabled segue).
-In Helm, such errors are logged in production and asserted in development.
-If for some reason you want to disable assertions in development as well (although, I'd strongly recommend against it, since it hinders testing), you can set `HELM_DISABLE_ASSERTIONS` compilation condition.
+There should be no user-facing errors in Helm.
+All the possible errors originate from misconfigurations or unexpected usage (i.e. trying to follow a disabled segue, trying to present a disconneccted node, etc).
+All the graph mutating functions in Helm throw.
+I mostly use them with `try!`, since I belive in failing early: any navigation problem should surface as soon as possible.
+A more defensive solution would wrap them using a function that would do nothing in production and would assert in development.
+I don't recommend using `try?` since it possibly hides navigation problems and hinders automated testing.

 ## Deeplinking